 If you suffer from a digestive system disorder that severely affects your life and has left you unable to work, you may qualify for disability benefits from the Social Security Administration (SSA).
 Many medical conditions can originate in the digestive tract.
 Your digestive system breaks down the foods that you consume.
-The tract is lengthy, extending from the anus to the mouth and attaches to numerous organs, such as the liver, pancreas, and gallbladder which aid with digestion by providing digestive juices.
+The tract is lengthy, extending from the anus to the mouth, and attaches to numerous organs, such as the liver, pancreas, and gallbladder which aid with digestion by providing digestive juices.

-Chances in bowel habits, severe abdominal pain, bloody stools, and excessive, unexpected weight loss could be the sign of digestive disorders.
+Changes in bowel habits, severe abdominal pain, bloody stools, and excessive, unexpected weight loss could be signs of digestive disorders.
 If you are experiencing any of these symptoms, or others that concern you, you should seek medical care.
 If your digestive disease keeps you from working, you might qualify for disability benefits.
 If your digestive disorder meets or equals one of the listings found in the Listing of Impairments in the SSA medical guide, which is called the Blue Book, you will be approved for benefits.

 Can You Get a Disability Benefit For Stomach Problems?

 You may be able to get a disability benefit for stomach problems if your disability is severe enough that you are unable to work for at least the following 12 months.
 If your stomach problem does not meet the criteria in the relevant listing in the Blue Book, there are still ways in which your disability benefits claim could be approved.

 You should ensure that your doctor keeps up-to-date notes about your stomach problem including your treatment and results of medical tests.
 Your doctor can also complete a Residual Functional Capacity (RFC) assessment which will help the SSA determine if you are able to work with your stomach problem.
 This assessment assesses both your physical and mental abilities.